DanielLarsenNZ/gameon/client/README.md

-# GameOn Web Application
+# Game On!
+Web Application

-This web application is the primary interface for GameOn; through which tournaments are managed, results are submitted, and leaderboards visualised.
+This web application is the primary interface for Game On! - through which tournaments are managed, results are submitted, and leaderboards visualised.

 ![Concept](https://i.imgur.com/9gqe6Wn.png)